 If you like pulled chicken, you could make a quicker version with leftover turkey.
 Just replace the chicken breasts in our 3 Ingredient Pulled Chicken recipe with leftover turkey and reduce the cooking time to an hour or until the chicken is heated through and the sauce is bubbling.

 Everyone has heard of chicken Caesar salad, but I think that Turkey Caesar salad is really yummy too.
-Especially when you use plenty of garlic, like we do in our Caesar Salad Dressing Recipe and even our Halfway Homemade Caesar Salad Dressing!
-If you need a crouton recipe to got with your turkey Caesar salad, we’ve got a great gluten free one here.
+Especially when you use plenty of garlic as we do in our Caesar Salad Dressing Recipe and even our Halfway Homemade Caesar Salad Dressing!
+If you need a crouton recipe to go with your turkey Caesar salad, we’ve got a great gluten-free one here.
 Or try leftover stuffing instead of croutons!

 As you can see, there are plenty of ways to use up Thanksgiving leftovers!
 Now you never have to wonder what to do with Thanksgiving leftovers again!

 A delicious way to use up leftover cranberry sauce from Thanksgiving or Christmas dinner.
 Cranberry Sauce Muffins make an excellent breakfast option.

 These Cranberry Sauce Muffins make an excellent breakfast or snack option.
 Tastes divine when served warm with a pat of butter or more cranberry sauce and your favorite warm holiday beverage.